abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 1. Monitor your deployment, but continue on to the next step.

 1. Create a second virtual machine by repeating steps **1 to 5** above from the task 2.
-Make sure you use a different virtual machine name as given below, and also the virtual machine is within the same virtual network, and is using a new public IP address:
+Make sure you use a different virtual machine name as given below, and also the virtual machine is within the same virtual network, and is using a new public IP address.

     | Setting | Value |
     | --- | --- |